-The Bonds have been rated "Aaa" by Moody's Investors Service, Inc. ("Moody's") and "AAA" by Fitch Ratings, Inc. ("Fitch") by virtue of the guarantee of the Permanent School Fund of the State of Texas.
-The District's underlying ratings for the Bonds (without consideration of the Permanent School Fund Guarantee or other credit enhancement) are "Aa3" by Moody's and "AA-" by Fitch.
-S&P Global Ratings, a division of S&P Global Inc. ("S&P"), has previously assigned ratings to certain of the District's outstanding bonds; however, the District did not request S&P to assign a rating to the Bonds.
+Applications for contract ratings on the Bonds have been submitted to Fitch Ratings, Inc. ("Fitch") and Moody's Investors Service, Inc. ("Moody's").
+The presently outstanding tax supported debt of the District is rated "AA+" by Fitch and "Aa3" by Moody's without regard to credit enhancement.
+The District also has issues outstanding which are rated "AAA" by Fitch and "Aaa" by Moody's by virtue of the guarantee of the Permanent School Fund of the State of Texas.
 An explanation of the significance of such ratings may be obtained from the company furnishing the rating.
 The ratings reflect only the respective views of such organizations and the District makes no representation as to the appropriateness of the ratings.
 There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by either or both of such rating companies, if in the judgment of either or both companies, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings, or either of them, may have an adverse effect on the market price of the Bonds.
+Any such downward revision or withdrawal of such ratings, or either of them, may have an adverse effect on the market price or marketability of the Bonds.